gyetvan-andras/ModernLook-OSX/README.md

 You must use this component as your window content base class.
 The background color can be specified with backgroundColor property, which is transparent by default.

 #Window setup
 You can design your window in IB and it is up to you how to layout stuffs.
-Generally you should add a toolbar and content view to the window, specifying the Custom Class property accordingly.
+Generally you should add a toolbar and content view to the window, specifying their Custom Class properties accordingly.
 <p align="center">
 	<img src="doc/ml-ib.png" alt="Window Setup in IB">
 	<p align="center">